- Doctors & Departments

 |Family Size||Approximate Annual Income||Approximate Monthly Income|

-Children's Hospital Colorado Charity Program provides specialized care or elective services where patients and their families are in need of financial assistance.
-The decision to provide charity care will be based on a review of income, assets and liabilities of the family at the time of admission to the hospital or clinic.
-Income requirements will be defined in the hospital Financial Assistance Policy and Application listed below.
+Children's Hospital Colorado Charity Program provides financial aid to patients and families in need.
+The decision to provide charity care will, in most cases, be based on a review of the family’s income, assets and liabilities at the time of visit, and will typically result in a sliding-scale co-payment due from the family.

 *In some cases, Charity will go up to 400%